 One of the best email marketing call-to-action tips is to focus on a single CTA in each email.
 By giving one clear instruction, there’s less distraction – which means more action.

-This email from City Slickers wants readers to shop for loafers.
+This email marketing example from City Slickers wants readers to shop for loafers.
 They’ve made it simple and perfectly clear with their “Shop Loafers” CTA button.